The importance of a professional voice over

 Relate to Your Audience

 If you are making a video directed at senior citizens, would you want a young person doing the talking?
 If your video is about women’s health, would a male voice over be the right choice?
 Knowing your audience is crucial.
-Age, gender, and ethnicity are all factors to take into account when choosing voice over talent.
+Age, gender, and ethnicity are all factors to take into account when choosing professional voice over talent.
 Just because something sounds good to you doesn’t necessarily mean it will sound the same to someone else.

 Convey Authority and Credibility